pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 end
 ```

-wasm32 instructions cannot exist on their own, they must be part of a function.
+wasm32 instructions cannot exist on their own, they must be inside a function.
 Here's how we define a function:

 ```wat
 (func $optional_name <optional params> <optional return> <optional locals>